47tibo/weatherPanameAndroid/http-client/README.md

 ## `Retrofit.Builder`

-A Retrofit factory with :
+A Retrofit factory configured with :
-- GsonConverterFactory
+- KotlinX Serialization Json with Jake Wharton converter
 - HttpLoggingInterceptor